vxnuke/masscan-api-plugin/README.md

 Bugs:

-Api in the host and port parameters in request.php
+Api in the host and port parameters in request.php are vulnerable to sql injection.

 Temp Fix: Setup ip filtering to api directory using .htaccess